enasequence/ena-bulk-webincli/README.md

 `singularity run --bind localpathto/ena-bulk-webincli:/workdir ena-bulk-webincli.sif -u Webin-XXXXX -p XXXXX -g reads -s /workdir/INPUT_SPREADSHEET -d /workdir/OUTPUT_DIRECTORY -m validate`

 ### Dependencies
-The tool runs using [Python3.6+](https://www.python.org/downloads/) and requires installation of [Python Pandas](https://pandas.pydata.org/) and [joblib](https://joblib.readthedocs.io/en/latest/).
+In addition to [Webin-CLI](https://github.com/enasequence/webin-cli/releases), the tool runs using [Python3.6+](https://www.python.org/downloads/) and requires installation of [Python Pandas](https://pandas.pydata.org/) and [joblib](https://joblib.readthedocs.io/en/latest/).
 This can be installed in a [virtual environment](https://docs.python.org/3/tutorial/venv.html).
+If using [Aspera](https://www.ibm.com/products/aspera/downloads) instead of FTP to upload files using Webin-CLI, ensure that you have downloadd Aspera and included it within your `$PATH`.